Government shutdown: Federal workforce benched as furloughs begin

 During the last shutdown, in 2013, 850,000 federal workers were furloughed each day, according to the Office of Management and Budget.

 The Internal Revenue Service (IRS) typically would furlough 87 percent of its employees, but due to the fact this shutdown has occurred at the start of tax filing season, the IRS will likely keep about 43.5 percent of its employees.
-Meaning more than half of the agency’s 80,600 employees are furloughed.
+This means more than half of the agency’s 80,600 employees are furloughed.

 Financial regulators, like The Securities and Exchange Commission (SEC) and Commodity Futures Trading Commission (CFTC), would be forced to furlough thousands of workers who monitor the financial markets.
 And the vast majority of workers at the Federal Communications Commission (FCC) are furloughed, with just 37 employees retained during the shutdown to cover critical IT issues and FCC functions related to national security.